sanitary laterals

 Public Utilities Committee -

-Staff said WDNR was exploring whether the city could offer homeowners a long-term financing option for private-side sanitary lateral work instead of requiring full payment within 90 days.
+Staff said the Wisconsin DNR was exploring whether the city could offer homeowners long-term financing for private-side sanitary lateral work instead of requiring full payment within 90 days.

 Public Utilities Committee -